Frequently Asked Questions

 When is my Monthly invoice issued and when is payment due by?

-You should receive the invoice in the last week of the month prior to the month of care.
-I.e. in the last week of April for May childcare Fees.
+You should receive the invoice on the 20th of the month prior to the month of care.
+I.e. 20th April for May childcare Fees.
 Payments are due by the 1st day of the month for which the childcare is being provided.
 Payments can be made by Bank Transfer, Debit Card and credit card (either at the Nursery or via phone) or via Tax-Free Childcare or Childcare Voucher payments.

 Do you have a Nursery Newsletters?

-Yes, we issue a monthly Newsletter with brief updates of all activities at Nursery.
+Yes, we issue a termly Newsletter with brief updates of all activities at Nursery.
 This is available on the website.

 Do we have parents’ evenings?